-- The teacher demonstrates brainstorming as a prewriting activity on a topic she has selected. - Students select their topic (they may need to do some research) and try brainstorming as a strategy to find what they know about their topics. - Most of the essay will be written in class using the writers' workshop approach.
+The teacher demonstrates discussion as a prewriting activity on a topic she has selected.
+Students select their topic (they may need to do some research) and try discussion in small groups as a strategy to organize their topics.
+Most of the essay will be written in class using the writers' workshop approach.